im360john/gateway/example/k8s/README.md

+---
-# Gateway Demo Deployment Guide
+title: Gateway Deployment Guide
+---

 This guide will help you deploy the Gateway demo application with PostgreSQL in Kubernetes.